qmk/qmk_firmware/keyboards/sck/neiso/keymaps/default/readme.md

-# The default keymap for NEISO
+# The default keymap for the NEISO Macropad